Particular/docs.particular.net/samples/scaleout/distributor-upgrade/sample.md

 Versions 6 and above no longer support running an embedded distributor so a separate project has to be added to the solution.

-This new project is going to reference `NServiceBus` Version 5.X because distributor does not have a Version 6 compatible release.
-It also needs to reference the `NServiceBus.Distributor.MSMQ` package.
+This new project references `NServiceBus` Version 5.X because the distributor does not have a Version 6 compatible release.
+The project also needs to reference the `NServiceBus.Distributor.MSMQ` package.

 ### Writing the distributor code

-Following code is required to set up the distributor
+The following code is required to set up the distributor

 snippet: DistributorCode